xragua/xraybinaryorbit/paper/paper.md

 where r is the orbital radius, \omega  is the angular velocity and h is the specific angular momentum.

-This equation illustrates how the angular velocity  $$\omega$$ increases as the orbital radius  r decreases, maintaining the constant specific angular momentum h of the system.
+This equation illustrates how the angular velocity  \omega increases as the orbital radius  r decreases, maintaining the constant specific angular momentum h of the system.

 We will take this fact into consideration in all our functions and provide dedicated functions to transform phase into time and vice versa.